Nathisaraujo/project5/TESTING.md

 |logout/                        | PASS | PASS | PASS | PASS | PASS |
 |accounts/confirm-email/        | PASS | PASS | PASS | PASS | PASS |

+> [!NOTE]
-* I'd like to point out that the quantity input on the products page appears too small on devices with screen widths less than 390px.
+> I'd like to point out that the quantity input on the products page appears too small on devices with screen widths less than 390px.
 To address this, I added the following code to the CSS file.
 Although it seemed to work when tested in the browser's developer tools, it didn't have the desired effect in the final testing phase.

 ![quantity button css](/readme-images/qty-css.png)